Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Conclusions

-In order to validate our map-making algorithms, we compared power spectra measured from mock SZ maps based on HP and PP methods to theoretical predictions.
-For the tSZ effect, power spectra for both of HP and PP maps are consistent with the halo model prediction.
-The amplitude of the power spectra of the HP maps is lower than those of the PP maps at scales of $\ell \gtrsim 5000$ due to lack of resolution.
-On the other hand, at scales of $100 \lesssim \ell \lesssim 5000$, they are consistent within the expected errors and the effects of asphericity are minor for power spectra.
+To validate our map-making algorithms, we compared power spectra measured from mock SZ maps based on HP and PP methods to theoretical predictions.
+For the tSZ effect, the power spectra of HP maps are consistent with the halo model prediction within $10\%$ level since both assume halos' sphericity.
+The amplitude of the power spectra of the HP maps is lower than the halo model prediction at scales of $\ell \gtrsim 1000$ due to lack of resolution.
+On the other hand, the power spectra of PP maps are smaller by $20\%$ compared with the halo model prediction and HP maps.
+The suppression of the power spectrum is caused by the asphericity of halos, which are neglected in the halo model, and the resultant amplitude becomes closer to the \textit{Planck} 2015 measurement \citep{Bolliet2018}.
+Thus, the incorporation of the halo asphericity has the potential to resolve the discrepancy of amplitudes between the halo model and measurements.
 For the kSZ effect, the results are markedly different between HP and PP kSZ maps.
-The dominant source of the kSZ signal is diffuse gas component, which is only included in PP maps.
+The dominant source of the kSZ signal is the diffuse gas component, which is only included in PP maps.
 The amplitude of power spectra for PP maps is 10 times larger than HP maps, in which only gas within the virialized regions of dark matter halos is considered.
-If we restrict to the particles within halos for the PP algorithm, the power spectra are consistent for scales of $\ell \lesssim 1000$, where the HP methods fails to capture the relevant small scale gas physics within halos.
-In terms of comparison with the theoretical prediction, our PP maps give reasonable match at scales of $500 \lesssim \ell \lesssim 10^4$, but there are discrepancies at large ($\ell \lesssim 500$) and small ($\ell \gtrsim 10^4$) scales due to insufficient cancellation of parallel mode and resolution, respectively.
+Suppose we restrict the particles within halos for the PP algorithm.
+In that case, the power spectra are consistent for scales of $\ell \lesssim 1000$ within the $10\%$ level, where the HP methods fail to capture the relevant small-scale gas physics within halos.
+Compared with the theoretical prediction, our PP maps give a good match at scales of $500 \lesssim \ell \lesssim 10^4$.
+Still, there are discrepancies at large ($\ell \lesssim 500$) and small ($\ell \gtrsim 10^4$) scales due to insufficient cancellation of parallel mode and resolution, respectively.